 What is flaxseed oil?

 Flaxseed oil is classed as a ‘good fat’ and is a rich natural and balanced source of omega 3 & 6 essential fatty acids (EFA’s).
 EFA’s are crucial in order for the body to perform key biological functions.
-Animals (humans and dogs!) are unable to produce EFA’s ourselves so it is vital to add these beneficial fats to our diet to maintain overall good health of the heart, digestive and reproductive system.
+Animals (humans and dogs!) are unable to produce EFA’s ourselves so it is vital to add these beneficial fats to our diet for overall good health of the heart, digestive and reproductive system.
 EFA’s also support healthy skin, mobility & circulation and help to balance metabolism and reduce inflammation.

-Flaxseed oil contains little or no lignans which are present in the flaxseed itself.
+Flaxseed oil on it's own can oxidise and go rancid quite quickly.
+However, because we add between 20-25% of fresh herbal tinctures to the oil, it is stabilised to maintain its freshness.
+This is certified by an independent DEFRA approved laboratory.Flaxseed oil contains little or no lignans which are present in the flaxseed itself.
 Lignans contain phytoestrogens which are hormones and although flaxseed oil contains very few of these hormones, it is not recommended that pregnant or nursing dogs take any flaxseed oil supplement.

 For more information on the nutritional content of our flax oil click here.